nevans/d_heap/README.md

 ![tree representation of a min heap](images/wikipedia-min-heap.png)

-With a regular queue, you expect "FIFO" behavior: first in, first out.
-With a stack you expect "LIFO": last in first out.
-A priority queue has a score for each element and elements are popped in order by score.
-Priority queues are often used in algorithms for e.g. [scheduling] of timers or bandwidth management, for [Huffman coding], and various graph search algorithms such as [Dijkstra's algorithm], [A* search], or [Prim's algorithm].

-The _d_-ary heap data structure is a generalization of the [binary heap], in which the nodes have _d_ children instead of 2.
-This allows for "insert" and "decrease priority" operations to be performed more quickly with the tradeoff of slower delete minimum or "increase priority".
-Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, allowing them to run more quickly in practice despite slower worst-case time complexity.
-In the worst case, a _d_-ary heap requires only `O(log n / log d)` operations to push, with the tradeoff that pop requires `O(d log n / log d)`.
+The _d_-ary heap data structure is a generalization of a [binary heap] in which each node has _d_ children instead of 2.
+This speeds up "push" or "decrease priority" operations (`O(log n / log d)`) with the tradeoff of slower "pop" or "increase priority" (`O(d log n / log d)`).
+Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, letting them run more quickly in practice.

-Although you should probably just use the default _d_ value  of `4` (see the analysis below), it's always advisable to benchmark your specific use-case.
+Although the default _d_ value will usually perform best (see the time complexity analysis below), it's always advisable to benchmark your specific use-case.
 In particular, if you push items more than you pop, higher values for _d_ can give a faster total runtime.

 [d-ary heap]: https://en.wikipedia.org/wiki/D-ary_heap
 [priority queue]: https://en.wikipedia.org/wiki/Priority_queue